 - a.
-Press www until "NOTCH" is illuminated. - b.
-Press until Icon "3" is flashing, then wait until icon stops flashing (approximately 5 seconds).
+Press until "NOTCH" is illuminated. - b.
+Press until target icon "3" is flashing, then wait until icon stops flashing (approximately 5 seconds).
 The icon will be blanked out. - c.
-Pass nickel over the searchcoil.
+Pass the Nickel over the searchcoil.
 It will not be detected.
-The nickel has been "notched" out. - d.
-Press 🖛 4 times, target icon 3 is now flashing, then wait until icon stops flashing (approximately 5 seconds).
+The Nickel has been "notched" out. - d.
+Press 4 times, target icon 3 is now flashing, then wait until icon stops flashing (approximately 5 seconds).
 The icon will now be notched back in.
 Only one target category can be notched at a time.
-Repeat the process to notch additional categories.
+Repeat the process to notch additional categories